 Yaxin Lu earned her Ph.D. in Human Ecology from Louisiana State University in 2012 in Child and Family Studies.
 Her research focuses on faith and Chinese immigrant families and garnered an NCFR Student/New Professional Paper of the Year Award from the National Council on Family Relations’ Religion and Family Life Section in 2012.
 She was recently visiting professor at Georgia Southern University.
 She has conducted interviews, coded data, and served as lead author on several articles related to the American Families of Faith project.

-Laura McKeighen is the Intellectual Products Coordinator for the American Families of Faith project.
+Laura McKeighen is the Outreach Director for the American Families of Faith project.
 She graduated from Brigham Young University in Marriage, Family, and Human Development.